 Sometimes we want a smooth scroll down to work and understand the datasheet properly.
-However, we don’t get it from your device.
+However, we don’t get it directly from the device settings.
 But if you desire such a facility, you have to know only a few techniques to modify your device settings.
-In this content, we will demonstrate four quick ways to scroll one row at a time in Excel.
+In this article, we will demonstrate four quick ways to scroll one row at a time in Excel.
 If you are curious to know, follow us.

-4 Easy Methods to Scroll One Row at a Time in Excel
+How to Scroll One Row at a Time in Excel: 4 Easy Methods

 To demonstrate the approaches, we consider a dataset of 21 employees.
 We mentioned their ID in column B, their names in column C, residency area in column D, total income in column E, and total costs in column F. So, we can say that our dataset is in the range of cells B4:F25.